opentensor/developer-docs/docs/subnets/register-and-participate.md

 - When you run the above command, you have purchased a UID slot in the subnet of your choice.
 - Your hotkey, which is part of your wallet, becomes the holder of the UID slot. **The terms "account" and "hotkey" are used synonymously.**

-:::tip A hotkey can hold multiple UID slots
+:::tip Ownership belongs to a hotkey
 Ownership belongs to a hotkey.
 Hence, for example, when you delegate your TAO to a subnet validator, you attach your delegated TAO to the hotkey of the subnet validator.
-A hotkey can hold many UID slots, either in a single subnet or in multiple subnets.
 See [Delegation](../delegation.md).

+A hotkey can hold multiple UIDs across **separate** subnets.
+However within one subnet, each UID must have a unique hotkey.
 :::

 After your register your keys, you can then proceed to become either a subnet miner or a subnet validator, which have different requirements.
 See below.